Food Processing Conveyor Belt Inspection Checklist

 Belt Edge Fraying

 Visible fibers or material peeling from belt edges.
 Leads directly to foreign material contamination and is the most common conveyor-related recall trigger.
+Every shift that passes without documentation compounds the liability.

 Action: Remove belt from service immediately.
 Document and replace.